Prospecting by using contact data from FSBOs or expired listings can be a time-consuming endeavor.

 The dialer is the heart of Vulcan 7 and enables you to increase the speed of doing prospecting calls.

-According to claims from Vulcan 7 agents, it can reach 4-times as many leads during prospecting as they would if they were calling manually. (source)
+According to claims from Vulcan 7 agents, it can reach four times as many leads during prospecting as you would if you were calling manually. (source)

 As mentioned above, you can manage and create dispositions on the fly within the calling session of the dialer, create automation, and put leads in different folders, creating automated follow-up emails.